manendrapalsingh/ev_charging_sandbox/sandbox/helm/rabbitmq/README.md

 - Mock RabbitMQ services run in queue-only mode (no external HTTP ports)
 - Production deployments should use proper secrets management for keys and credentials
 - RabbitMQ requires persistent storage for production deployments
+- Default RabbitMQ credentials are `admin/admin` - change these in production